 7. Iguazu Falls, Brazil and Argentina

-One of the most famous in the world, this breath-taking waterfall is mostly located in Argentina whilst the Iguazu river flows through Brazil for most of its course.
+Iguazu Falls is one of the most famous waterfalls in the world, this breath-taking waterfall is mostly located in Argentina whilst the Iguazu river flows through Brazil for most of its course.
 After running through roughly 150 to 300 small waterfalls of 197 to 269 feet height, depending on the water level, it tumbles over the plateau in a long and narrow U-shaped chasm that is called the Devil’s Throat.

 The waterfall stretches out 1.7 miles in total.
 Sadly, the edge of the basalt cap recedes by 0.12 inches per year.
 At the moment, more than half a mile doesn’t have water flowing over it and it will increase with every year, so better be quick if you’re planning on seeing the Iguazu Falls in person.